 It has 4 cores and 4 threads just like an Intel Core i5 and performs similarly to the Ryzen 5 processors in games and applications.
 But as the price difference between the Ryzen 1300X and Core i5 is huge, it’s a great gift for gamers as well as streamers.
 Gamers who wanted to stream at the same time when gaming can now do it without any problem and that too without too much of money.

 Literally, it’s just a Ryzen 5/7 series chip with some cores disabled and performs up to the expectation.
 With a decent graphics card like GTX 1060 or Rx 580, you can’t go wrong and the best thing is that it uses ddr4 memories and newer AM4 motherboards which are competing against the Z270 chipset motherboards.

 This CPU comes with a stealth wraith cooler and has a base clock/boost clock of 3.5Ghz/3.7Ghz.
-All these Ryzen 3/5/7 series processors are unlocked and you can bump it up to 3.9 with the an after market CPU cooler.
+All these Ryzen 3/5/7 series processors are unlocked and you can bump it up to 3.9 with an aftermarket CPU cooler.
 But if you want better overclocking, it’s better to get a liquid cooler which you don’t really need in this budget build and the stock heatsink will be just fine for 3.7Ghz.

 MSI B350M GAMING PRO